Sandpoint Magazine Turns … 30!

 A lot has changed since 1990—for both our town and this magazine—but somewhat amazingly, a small cadre of the original contributors who helped give birth to Sandpoint Magazine still call this town home.
 And for our 30th birthday, we invited four of the writers who contributed to Sandpoint Magazine in its first year to tell us about some of their favorite stories from the decades.
 After all, who could be better suited to spill the beans on Sandpoint Magazine itself?

 Quiz: What’s Changed in 30 Years?
-We put together a fun quiz about it … you could win free dining and $300 cash.
-There are clues in this story.
-Read it, then take the quiz»
+We cooked up three fun quizzes about what’s changed ’round here these since the first Sandpoint Magazine.
+There are some clues in this story.
+Read on below, then take the first quiz»

 Original contributors joining publisher Chris Bessler for a roundtable interview via Zoom were Sandy Compton, our first columnist as well as the inaugural issue’s ad sales director; Susan Drinkard, past and sometimes present Daily Bee journalist; Billie Jean Gerke, the magazine’s first editorial staffer and subsequently its editor through 2016; and David Gunter, freelancer, musician and man of assorted talents.
 Following are outtakes from the conversation.